Risk-aware stochastic scheduling of multi-market energy storage systems: Conclusion

 Both systems exhibit a trade-off between the expected cost/profit and the tail risk.
 In the IHS cost minimization setting, higher expected costs resulted in an outsized constraining of the CVaRs.
 Further, a weaker correlation with the observation time of the true price signal was observed.
 The first-stage decisions are manifested in the IHS system through the unit sizes whereby large capacities were built for tighter risk bounds.
 This comes at the expense of capital cost but allows for larger inventories to be held at any given time; hence more participation in the ID market to take advantage of large price spreads.
 The relationship between expected operational profit and tail risk was evident to a larger extent on the BESS system, where profit was sacrificed to limit potential tail losses.
 Indeed, using an optimal risk-constrained schedule on the BESS system can shift the CVaR for a loss to a break-even regime.
 As in the IHS, the BESS arbitrage was observed to make an increasing amount of profit from the ID market with increasing risk aversion; this is reflected in order-of-magnitude larger ID profits and, in some cases, net losses to the DA market.
 As larger price spreads occur owed to ID volatility, this large proportion of ID market profit is appropriate in the arbitrage context.
 In a rolling horizon implementation, the stochastic optimization of the BESS system resulted in significant improvements over the expected value problem with only small deterioration with respect to the perfect information problem.
 Through both case studies, we show potential net benefits in design, open-loop scheduling, and closed-loop scheduling settings; this positions risk-constrained scheduling as a powerful option to abate risk in energy storage systems.

-Despite the evident benefits of the risk-constrained optimization approach deployed herein, computational limitations remain in the scaling of computational effort and number of discretized price scenarios.
+Despite the evident benefits of the risk-constrained optimization approach deployed herein, limitations remain in the scaling of computational effort and number of discretized price scenarios.
 This may be alleviated through the use of surrogates as done by \citet{alcantara2025quantile}, who used a quantile neural network to approximate second-stage expected value and CVaR in stochastic optimization.
-Using this approach can achieve a better balance between parsimony and distributional fidelity in future works.
-Further, we assumed herein that energy price uncertainty is Gaussian; however,the CVaR constrained approach by \citet{rockafellar2000optimization} is distribution-agnostic.
-Approaches for estimating skewed energy prices as in \citet{matsumoto2022pricing} could be used to generate the price distributions for two-stage energy storage scheduling such that the effect of the energy price prior is better understood.
-Lastly, we assumed participation in the DA and ID market herein; ancillary markets such as frequency containment reserves and automatic frequency restoration reserves could be jointly considered in this formulation.
+Using this approach can achieve a better balance between parsimony and distributional fidelity.
+Extending the proposed CVaR-constrained framework to endogenous price formation, e.g., through bi-level or equilibrium-based formulations, is another important direction for future work.
+This could be coupled with approaches for estimating more complex skewed energy prices as in \citet{matsumoto2022pricing} such that the effect of the energy price prior on risk is better understood.
+Lastly, we assumed participation in the DA and ID market herein; ancillary markets such as frequency containment reserves and automatic frequency restoration reserves could be jointly considered in this formulation along with uncertainties in renewable generation.